-Chittenden County Small Claims Clinic will be held on the first Tuesday of each month in the District and Family Court building.
-Attorneys who volunteer will meet with clients to review their case and prepare them for the upcoming hearing.
-To volunteer or for more information, contact Ed Fitzpatrick, Esq., at Bergeron, Paradis & Fitzpatrick, 879-6304, or at email@example.com.
+Chittenden County Small Claims Clinic is held on the first Tuesday of each month in the District and Family Court building on Cherry Street in Burlington.
+Attorneys who volunteer meet with clients to review their case and prepare them for the upcoming hearing.
+We do not provide legal advice.
+To volunteer or receive more information, contact Jeffrey Messina, Esq. at email@example.com; or Ed Fitzpatrick, Esq. at firstname.lastname@example.org of Bergeron, Paradis & Fitzpatrick, LLP or call 879-6304 to speak with Jeff or Ed.

 Environmental Court Pro Bono Project links attorneys with an interest and/or experience in environmental law with low income clients in Vermont Environmental Court.
 For more information, please contact me at the above number, of email me at email@example.com.

 Lamoille County Legal Clinic is held on the 4th Wednesday of the month at the Courthouse in Hyde Park.
 Volunteer lawyers meet with pro se litigants in brief advice sessions.
 To volunteer for this clinic, contact Mark Kolter, Esq., at 253-7165 or at firstname.lastname@example.org.